The Frequency Of Tibial Shaft Fractures That Fail To Mend Properly Despite The Use Of Locking Plates. A Case Study Series

 Abstract

-OBJECTIVE: This study aims to determine the frequency of nonunion in tibial shaft locking plates.
+Objective: to determine the frequency of nonunion in tibial shaft locking plates.

-Study design: A Case Series
+Study Design: A Case Series.

-Place and duration of study : Department of Orthopedic DHQ Hospital, Batkhala Pakistan.
-The Period of Study Sixty months (Aug 16, 2020 - Feb 15, 2021)
+Place and duration of study: Department of Orthopedic DHQ Hospital Batkhala Pakistan.
+The Period of Study Sixty months Aug 16, 2020 - Feb 15, 2021

 Downloads